PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_programming.md

 - Compile time errors: found by compiler and easily fixed.
 - Link-time errors: found by linker - more difficult.
 - Run-time, or logic, errors, or logic errors, occur after successful creation of the .exe file.
 Too late to fix - people may have died!

+An ill-formed C++ program is one that violates the rules of the C++ language, either in terms of syntax or semantics, as defined by the C++ standard.

+Ill-formed programmes contain errors that prevent it from being valid or correctly interpreted by the compiler.

 ## Errors In Calculations